NIGHTMAREPLAYZOFF/Gemini-2.5-Jailbreak/README.md

 # LLM-Jailbreak
 This is a collection of jailbreaks i made which works and outdated jailbreaks are put inside the outdated folder for changes and a way to bring it back.
 Users can also contribute!
 Each jailbreaks are classified into their respective model and AI.
 Like OpenAI will only have OpenAI jailbreaks!
+System prompt leaking prompts will also be classified in their folder.
 Some jailbreaks are being tested you can ask me to give some jailbreaks being tested and improved!
 You can also help by improving it for me too.
 You will be given credit for helping.

 # For the AI corpos